Westbrook Historical Society

 Officers

 The purposes of this Society are to bring together those people interested in the history of Westbrook, Maine, and to discover, collect, and preserve any materials and objects that establish and illustrate the history of the area.
 The Society shall make all such materials and objects accessible for viewing or study on the premises.
-The Society shall arouse interest in the past by holding meetings open to the general public, by marking historic buildings, sites, etc. and by using other media to gain public interest in Westbrook history.
+The Society shall arouse interest in the past by holding meetings open to the general public, by marking historic buildings, sites, etc. and by using other media to gain public interest in Westbroo, Maine history.

 The membership meets regularly for business and entertainment at 1:30 o’clock on the first Wednesday of each month, with the exception of July and August.

-Vice President: Byron Dyer
+Vice President:

 Meetings, Membership and Newsletter Information